hax0rbana-adam/vaultwarden/README.md

 After applying this role this on a shared server, you will need to configure your web server to proxy requests to Vaultwarden and create a service to run it (both of which will be done differently depending on your hosting provider).

+If you are deploying this on [MayFirst](https://mayfirst.coop)'s shared hosting and used [MayFirst.md](MayFirst.md) as a guide, you've already set up the port forwarding in the Web Configuration section.

 ## All cases
 After that, you can log into /admin and invite users to sign up from the Users